Prasad-b-git/Lambda_function-with-api-gateway/README.md

 ### Common Issues

 1. **Form submission fails**:
-   - Verify that the API key is correct
+   - Verify that the API key is correct and properly included in requests
-   - Check that CORS is properly configured
+   - Check that CORS is properly configured in API Gateway
-   - Ensure the Lambda function has the necessary permissions
+   - Ensure the Lambda function has the necessary permissions for DynamoDB

 2. **Lambda function errors**:
    - Check CloudWatch Logs for error details
+   - Verify that the HTML files are in the same directory as the Lambda function
-   - Verify that the DynamoDB table exists and is accessible
+   - Ensure the DynamoDB table exists and is accessible

 3. **API Gateway issues**:
    - Ensure the API is properly deployed to a stage
    - Verify that the API key requirement is configured correctly
+   - Check that the Lambda function is properly integrated with API Gateway

+4. **Cannot access the form in browser**:
+   - Make sure your JavaScript code includes the API key in the headers
+   - Confirm that the browser is making requests to the correct API Gateway URL
+   - Verify API Gateway configuration allows browser requests

 ## Project by

 Prasad Bandagale

-## License

-[Specify your license here]